sudo-gera/serverless_remote_shell/README.md

 curl -s http://[your ip]:[port] | bash
 ```
 5. server will print url. copy it.
-5. on your computer in new terminal tab run command:
+6. on your computer in new terminal run command:
 ```
-python3 remote.py [url from ]
+python3 remote.py [copied url]
 ```